We are not all technology experts, so here are some answers to your questions.

 - Manulife Bank of Canada.

-You may also pay your invoice in store or by mailing us a cheque payable to CTAL, along with the payment slip attached to your invoice.
-Send your payment to the following address:
+It is also possible to pay invoices in store or by mailing us a cheque payable to CTAL.
+Please make sure to include the payment slip along with the invoice and to send your payment to the following address:

 600, boul.
 Albiny-Paquette, Suite 203

 [INVOICE] When is the invoice issued and what does it include?